Michelle Mama

 Michelle Mama is a Canadian writer, director, producer, and LGBTQIA+ advocate known for her work in film and television.
 She directed the episode Fluid: Beyond the Binary for CBC's The Nature of Things and co-founded GAY AGENDA, a Toronto-based production company focused on LGBTQIA+ stories.
 Mama has been nominated five times for Canadian Screen Awards, including for her work on Lost Car Rescue and Shine True, and won one for Canada’s Drag Race.
 She has won several industry awards for her documentary and reality television productions.

 Mama directed Fluid: Life Beyond the Binary (hosted by Mae Martin), a 2024 episode of CBC’s The Nature of Things that examines gender and sexual fluidity in humans and the natural world.

 Background

-She was born and raised in Canada in Parsi-Zoroastrian Family.
+Michelle Mama was born and raised in Canada in Parsi-Zoroastrian Family.
 Her parents immigrated from Karachi, Pakistan, and her family traces its roots to both India and Pakistan.
-She is a vocal advocate for LGBTQIA+ rights and representation in the media.
+She identifies as queer, and is a vocal advocate for LGBTQIA+ rights and representation in the media.